barelyhuman/reaper.is/pages/writing/20230414-turn-the-bass-up.md

 this was still under development and was only available for Go lang when I was introduced to it.

-It's not available for quite a few of the mainstream languages if you wish to try but this is one of the solutions for the problems mentioned above.
+It's now available for quite a few of the mainstream languages if you wish to try but this is one of the solutions for the problems mentioned above.

 Your CI is now a piece of code that can now produce Hermetic Builds(_buzzword_